-Humanities Texas has assembled a diverse review committee of scholars and public humanities professionals.
-Proposals will be assessed according to the following evaluation rubric.
+Humanities Texas assembled a diverse review committee of scholars and public humanities professionals.
+Proposals were assessed according to the following evaluation rubric.

-Humanities Texas will evaluate applications for the 2021 Relief Grants on the strength of the applicant organization's humanities mission and programming, the audiences the organization serves, a clear demonstration of need, and the presentation of a plan to fully and thoughtfully use Relief Grant support to respond to or recover from the pandemic.
-Humanities Texas will give special consideration to organizations in traditionally underserved areas of the state, organizations that have not been consistently served by Humanities Texas, and organizations with limited funding and staff.
+Humanities Texas evaluated applications for the 2021 Relief Grants on the strength of the applicant organization's humanities mission and programming, the audiences the organization serves, a clear demonstration of need, and the presentation of a plan to fully and thoughtfully use Relief Grant support to respond to or recover from the pandemic.
+Humanities Texas gave special consideration to organizations in traditionally underserved areas of the state, organizations that have not been consistently served by Humanities Texas, and organizations with limited funding and staff.